Zhiar Ali: Housing and occupational discrimination

 During an interview, Ali discussed the difficulties with being part of the LGBT+ community and finding housing, reporting that many LGBT+ youth are denied rent or properties are not sold to them, so they are forced to marry the opposite gender to obtain a residence.
 He also talked about how the Directorate of Non-Governmental Organizations have made it impossible to register LGBT organizations in the region.

-Yeksani reports that, in addition to housing discrimination, there is also occupational discrimination, with LGBT individuals not promoted or even fired from their jobs due to their sexual orientation.
-To solve the situation, the group demands anti-discrimination laws be put in place, which is also "sending a clear message that discrimination and violence against the LGBT community are not tolerated."
+Yeksani has also reported occupational discrimination against LGBT individuals and has called for anti-discrimination legislation.